-Sai na je tashar Gagawa/ Then I arrived at the Gagawa [Gazawa bus station]
+Sai na je tashar Gagawa/ Then I arrived at the Gagawa (Gazawa bus station)

 His narrative further emphasizes the wandering nature of his craft, since it even involved cross-border movement.
-Interestingly, he retained the general Hausa name given to Niger Republic-"Faranshi"-France since it was a former French colonial territory.
-On arrival in the town, he asks if there is a barber in town, because he needs a haircut and facial grooming.
+Interestingly, he retained the general Hausa name given to Niger Republic-"Faranshi" (France)-since it was a former French colonial territory.
+On arrival in the town, he asks if there is a barber, because he needs a haircut and facial grooming.
 The people he asks tell him there is indeed a barber in the town, but even the residents are afraid to go to him.
-The protagonist insists and he is was taken to the barber's house.
-He announces himself with the usually greetings of 'Assalamu Alaykum' [peace on you] infront of the house.
+The protagonist insists and he is taken to the barber's house.
+He announces himself with the usual greetings of "Assalamu Alaykum" (peace be upon you) in front of the house.
 The barber ignores him.
 He calls out the greeting again, and still the barber ignores it.
-On the third call, the barber becomes annoyed and
+On the third call, the barber becomes annoyed and shouts at the protagonist who becomes so scared and confused that his chorus members run back to Nigeria.
+As the lyrics go:

+Idi Wanzami/

-Idi Wanzami/Idi WanzamiTo daga can da ya motsa/Then moved swiftlySai ya daka mini tsawa/And shouted at meRannan da na ruɗe/I got scared
+To daga can da ya motsa/ Sai ya daka mini tsawa/

+Rannan da na ruɗe/ Rannan da ya daka mani tsawa/ Idi Wanzami

+Then moved swiftly And shouted at me

+I got scared

-Rannan da ya daka mani tsawa/ When he shouted at me Yo ni da na ruɗe/ I become disoriented Har igiyar wando ta tsinke!/ The belt of my trouser broke 'Yan amshi suka tsorata/ My choir became frightened
+When he shouted at me

+Yo ni da na ruɗe/

+Har igiyar wando ta tsinke!/ Yan amshi suka tsorata/

-Kan a jima sun je Dambatta!/ Before long had escaped to Dambatta [town in Nigeria]
+Kan a jima sun je Dambatta!/

-Suka bar mu muna ta atanda/ Abandoning me with him!
+Suka bar mu muna ta atanda/